GLOBAL-MARKETS-Stocks tread water as gold, oil declines spook sentiment | Business

 In the meantime, stocks have been mostly underpinned by a robust U.S. earnings season.
 BofA analysts noted S&P 500 companies were tracking a 15% beat on second-quarter earnings with 90% having reported.
 "However, companies with earnings beats have seen muted reactions on their stock price the day following earnings releases, and misses have been penalized," they wrote in a note.

 "Guidance is stronger than average but consensus estimates for two-year growth suggest a slowdown amid macro concerns."
-Benchmark 10-year notes last rose 3/32 in price to yield 1.28%, from 1.288% late on Friday.

-The dollar index fell 0.12%, with the euro up 0.02% to $1.1762.
-(Additional reporting by Wayne Cole in Sydney Editing by David Holmes and Steve Orlofsky)
+The dollar index rose 0.051%, with the euro down 0.14% to $1.1744.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)